 When IT organizations realized that public clouds had some security issues, and they (IT) might lose control of their data center if the business app guys started using Amazon EC2, they quickly began to push for private cloud computing environments.
 Unfortunately, many IT managers equate private cloud with server virtualization.
 But they are not the same thing.
 Virtualizing servers is only part of implementing a private cloud.

-Some best practices for implementing private cloud environments:
+Some best practices for

 - Do upfront planning --- Determine what a private cloud structure will do to your budget and financial flow.
 Chargeback should be an integral part of your private cloud computing environment.
 It makes users realize that they actually have to pay for resources used.
 Determine the use cases for the cloud and create a strategy for how you will actually move apps to the private cloud.
 Which apps will run in the private cloud?
 Make decisions on apps running on Unix in proprietary clusters or on special hardware and mainframe legacy apps.
 Remember that the virtualization software runs on x86 servers.